President (card game): Dealing

 The person who is president (or the scum in some versions) shuffles and deals the cards.
-All the cards are dealt as evenly as possible in clockwise rotation.
+The cards are dealt in clockwise rotation.
+Some players may have more cards than others, if the deck cannot be divided equally.

 After cards are dealt, the scum must hand over the best card in their hand to the president, and the president passes back any card they do not want.

 Variations with multiple top and two bottom positions often require the scum to hand additional cards to the president, up to the number of top positions in the game.
 (For example, a game with a secretary and clerk might call for the scum to hand over three cards to the president, the high-scum to hand over two cards to the vice-president and the clerk to hand over one card to the secretary.)
 In any event, the players who receive cards from the bottom positions always hand back an equal number of "junk" cards that they do not want.
 They are not obliged to pass back their lowest cards.

 Playing

 Play in President is organized into tricks, much like in spades or bridge.
-However, unlike those games, each trick can involve more than one card played by each player, and players do not have to play a card in a trick.
-Suits are irrelevant in the game of president.
+However, unlike those games, each trick can involve more than one card or group of cards played by each player, and players may choose to not play in a trick.
+Usually, suits are irrelevant, but variants exist that include trump suits.

 The player on the dealer's left begins by leading any number of cards of the same rank (1–4; 5 or more are possible with wildcards, jokers or multiple decks).
 The player on the left may then play an equal number of matching cards with a higher face value, or may pass.
-(In a few variants, it is permitted to play cards with an equal value as the last cards played.
-Doing so may skip the player next in order.)
-Note that the same number of cards as the lead must be played.
-If the leader starts with a pair, only pairs may be played on top of it.
-If three-of-a-kind is led, only three-of-a-kinds can be played on top of it.
+(In a few variants, it is permitted to play cards with an equal value as the last cards played; doing so may skip the player next in order.)
+Note that the same number of cards as the lead must be played; e.g., if the leader starts with a pair then only pairs may be played on top of it, and if three-of-a-kind was led then only three-of-a-kinds can be played on top of it.
 (There are notable exceptions among the many variants in this game.)
 The next player may do the same, and so on.

 This continues until all players have had a turn (which may or may not be because the highest-value card has already been played), or opted to pass.